15 Artistic Facts About Jasper Johns’s Flag

-American painter Jasper Johns shook up the art world by reconceptualizing common icons like targets, numbers, and letters.
-But it all began in 1954 with Flag.
+American painter Jasper Johns shook up the art world by reconceptualizing common icons like targets, numbers, and letters—and it all began in 1954 with Flag.

-Johns served in the Army in the Korean War and was stationed in South Carolina and Sendai, Japan.
-By age 23, he was back in New York City, where he'd previously spent a semester at the Parsons School of Design.
-In 1954, he was primed to create what would become his most popular piece.
+Johns—who was born in Georgia in 1930—served in the Army for two years during the Korean War and was stationed in South Carolina and Sendai, Japan.
+In 1953, the 23-year-old returned to New York City, where he’d previously spent a semester at the Parsons School of Design.
+He enrolled in Hunter College for a time, but dropped out; by 1954, he was primed to create what would become his most popular piece.

-Johns has said, "One night I dreamed that I painted a large American flag.
-And the next morning I got up and I went out and bought the materials to begin it."
+Johns has said that “One night I dreamed that I painted a large American flag.
+And the next morning I got up and I went out and bought the materials to begin it.”

 In her book on Johns, art scholar Isabelle Loring Wallace wrote, "Johns did two things that would help establish his identity and significance as an artist.
 First, he systematically destroyed all existing work in his possession, vowing that henceforth his art would be free of perceptible debt to other artists.
 Secondly, he painted Flag."